microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ### Setup the SharedStringHelper Class

-As previously mentioned, the `SharedStringHelper` class provides simple APIs to make interactions with the `SharedString` object easier by handling the merge logic.
+As previously mentioned, the `SharedStringHelper` class provides APIs to make interactions with the `SharedString` object easier by handling the merge logic.
 To implement this class, follow the below instructions.

 1. Create a new file `SharedStringHelper.js` inside of the `\src` directory.
 1. Add the following `import` statements and declare the `SharedStringHelper` class: